Maple Wood: Types, Facts, Uses

 10. What is bird’s eye maple?

-It’s a rare figure in hard maple with tiny swirling “eye” patterns, prized for its unique beauty.
+It is also a rare figure in hard maple itself, with tiny inward-swirling “eye” patterns that are treasured because of its distinctive beauty.

 11. Is bird’s eye maple expensive?